GrupoDiana/BRT-Documentation/docs/osc/source.md

 `source_id`: identifier assigned to the sound source for further references to it

+#### Return

-No command is returned.
-If the `source_id` does not exist, the command is ignored
+A confirmation is sent back to all subscribers: `/source/removeSource <string source_id> <bool removed>` The return message will refer to the `source_id`, indicating `removed=true`if the source is successfuly removed.
+If the source does not exist, the command is ignored

 #### Example

 BeRTA receives: `/source/remove source1`

+BeRTA sends back to all subscribiers: `/source/remove source1 true`

 <!----------------------------------------------------------------------------------->
 ---